YottaDB/YDBDoc/MessageRecovery/errors.rst

 DEVNAMERESERVED
 ----------------

 DEVNAMERESERVED, Cannot use NNNN as device name.
-Reserved for internal usage.
+Reserved for internal usage

 Run Time Error: This error appears when there is an attempt to OPEN a device with the name YGTMSOCKETPOOL.
 YottaDB internally reserves the name YGTMSOCKETPOOL to identify the socket pool and prevents any other device from using it.